 In February 2006, the Cayman Biomedical Research Institute (CABRI) initiated a database of persons conceived by artificial insemination (AI) and men who had acted as donors for AI.
 At the time, Short Tandem Repeat (STR) analysis was the preferred method used to identify paternity and sibling-ship.
 During the subsequent 13 years, whole genome sequencing (as practiced by Ancestry, 23andMe, and Family Tree DNA) has overtaken the field of genetic analysis and is now the dominant platform for relationship genealogy.

-You are receiving this email because you are a member of the CABRI donor/donor-conceived database.
 We will no longer be providing STR genetic analysis services and are transitioning all of our members to our partner, Family Tree DNA.
 In the future, notification about matches to your DNA will come directly from Family Tree DNA to the email address that CABRI has in our file for you.
-While CABRI will also receive these matches, we will not contact or interact with you unless you want to ask us questions about the meaning or importance of the match.
-It has been our practice in the past to ignore distant matches, focusing only on immediate relatives (parent/sibling/half-sibling).